t3pfaffe/BestBuy-Automated-Checkout/README.md

  BestBuy-Walmart-Automated-Checkout(ish):
  =======================================
-A bot to constantly run and purchase items on BestBuy.com and Walmart.com.
+A bot to run and periodically check for stock and purchase items on BestBuy.com or Walmart.com.

 ### Hello all,